ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-setup.rst

 #.
 Use the `Vagrantfile <https://github.com/ArduPilot/ardupilot_wiki/blob/master/Vagrantfile>`__ in the root of the repo to create a Linux virtual machine with all the necessary packages installed.
 This is the preferred and supported method.
 #.
 Use the `Dockerfile <https://github.com/ArduPilot/ardupilot_wiki/blob/master/Dockerfile>`__ in the root of the repo to create a Linux container with all the necessary packages installed.
 #.
-Or simply install `Sphinx <http://www.sphinx-doc.org/en/stable/install.html>`__ on your local Linux machine, or under WSL in Windows (Win8 may need to add `this component <https://docs.microsoft.com/en-us/windows/wsl/install-manual>`_ ).
+Or simply install the required libraries on your local Linux or Windows machine, using the instructions below.

 Fork, Clone, and Update Your Copy of the Wiki
 ---------------------------------------------